View of the city of Malaga, capital of the Costa del Sol, at the sunset.

 Check out the incredible view from the Gibralfaro Castle, built by a Cordoban emir in the 8th century.
 Visit the 16th century cathedral, affectionately referred to as, La Manquita – or loosely interpreted as "one armed woman."
 Head to the newer Picasso Museum with 12 halls of permanent galleries including sketches, ceramics and paintings.
 Stroll on the Calle de Larios, a pedestrian street noted for its unique marbled patterns.
 The shops and restaurants here stay open until the wee hours – perfect for that midnight tapas snack.

 Ready to hit the beach?
 All the playas are an easy cab or bus ride from the city center: La Malagueta, Pedregalejo, Midericordia are where the locals come to relax and play.
-With a Eurail Spain Rail 'n Drive Pass, you could drive along the coasts, stopping at your own spits of sand.
 Just west you'll find the exclusive beach towns of Marbella and Puerto Banus, where you may find Antonio Banderas hanging out on a yacht dock.

 Thanks to the high-speed AVE and RENFE trains, you can also easily reach Andalucia.
-See the Mezquita of Cordoba in just one hour.
+See the Mezquita of Cordova in just one hour.
 Dance with castanets in Seville in two hours.

 See the sights, then head south to Spain's sol.
 Warm and inviting, historic and artistic, there's no chance Picasso's Blue Period could be created here, unless of course, his eyes were toward the sky.